TFN: An Interpretable Neural Network with Time-Frequency Transform Embedded for Intelligent Fault Diagnosis: Experiment

 \subsection{Planetary Gearbox Dataset}

-In this subsection, the performance of TFN is verified by a planetary gearbox system shown in Fig. \ref{fig:gearbox rig}.
-This planetary gearbox system includes an electric motor, a transmission shaft, a torque transmission, a planetary gearbox, a magnetic powder brake and a series of sensors.
+As shown in Fig. \ref{fig:houde rig} (a), this planetary gearbox system includes an electric motor, a transmission shaft, a torque transducer, a planetary gearbox, a magnetic powder brake and a series of sensors.
 The vibration signals are collected by the accelerometer located at the shell of the planetary gearbox and transmitted to the signal acquisition card at the sampling frequency of 10.2 kHz.

-Four types of component failures are considered in this experiment, including tooth fractures of three different gears and the outer race pitting of the rolling bearing as shown in Fig. \ref{fig:gearbox fault}.
-Based on these faults, the experiments are conducted under five health conditions listed in Table \ref{tab:gearbox condition}, specifically normal state (N), single-point fault (S), double-point fault (D), three-point fault (T) and compound fault (C).
+Four types of component failures are considered in this dataset, including tooth fractures of three different gears and the outer race pitting of the rolling bearing as shown in Fig. \ref{fig:houde rig} (b)-(e).
+Based on these faults, the experiments are conducted under five health conditions listed in Table \ref{tab:houde condition}, specifically normal state (N), single-point fault (S), double-point fault (D), three-point fault (T) and compound fault (C).
 The fault diagnosis of the planetary gearbox can be regarded as a 5-class classification task.

 In data preparation, the raw vibration signal is truncated without overlap through a sliding window to obtain input samples.
-Each category contains 400 samples, and the length of each sample is set to 1024.
-After preparation, 60\% of the samples are randomly divided as the training set, and the rest samples are used as the test set.
+Each category contains 440 samples, and the length of each sample is set to 1024.
+After that, 60\% of the samples are randomly divided as the training set, and the rest samples are used as the test set.
+In addition, gaussian white noise with signal to noise ratio (SNR) of 0 is added to the original signal to increase the difficulty of diagnosis.
+The rest of the experimental settings are consistent with that of the diagnostic experiment on the CWRU dataset.

-To test the performance of TFconv layer with different kernel functions and different channel numbers, this experiment contains six types of models: the backbone CNN (denoted as CNN), TFN with random kernel (Random-TFN), TFNs with STTF, Chirplet, Morlet Wavelet, and Laplace Wavelet as kernel functions (denoted as STTF-TFN, Chirplet-TFN, Morlet-TFN, Laplace-TFN, respectively).
-Each type of TFN contains 4 different channel numbers of TFconv layer: 8, 16, 32 and 64.
-The loss function of classification is cross entropy, the training optimizer is Adam, the momentum is set to 0.9, the initial learning rate is 0.001, the decay rate is 0.96, and the training epoch is 50.
-To eliminate randomness and verify the stability, each model is repeated 20 times.
-The results are shown in Fig. \ref{fig:gearbox acc}.